naimo84/node-red-alexa-home-skill-v3-web/docs/troubleshooting.rst

     :alt: Screenshot of warning message in Node-RED debug console

+Check Local MQTT Service
+################
+.. tip:: This is environment-specific.
+Most users will have a local MQTT service they have setup to act as a hub for their assisted/ smart homes.

+If your environment contains a local MQTT server, such as Mosquitto, please ensure this is up and running - if down then device control will likely fail.

 Check MQTT Messages
 ################
 If you're not seeing any errors in the Node-RED debug console you can use "mosquitto_sub" to check for account-specific MQTT messages.
 This will enable you to confirm that the Node-RED Smart Home Control API is receiving your commands, at that they are available to your Node-RED Instance::